Rangi42/polishedcrystal/README.md

 These changes have been made since the previous 1.0.0 release.
 If you build the project as-is, it will include all of them.

 * Add: Title screen version number ends in "F" for the faithful version
-* Add: Unlimited-use TMs from Gen V
+* Add: Unlimited-use TMs from Gen V (also more expensive)
 * Add: Continuous Repel system from Gen V
 * Add: New sprites for Twins and another trainer
 * Add: Guitarist♀ trainer class